 Your firm though may need to streamline its operations to play the construction game from a position of strength.
 Your construction business will have to learn to make the right moves, stay ahead of the competition and make it big.

-Here are 6 key steps that will help grow your business and establish a more customer-preferred presence in the market
+But don’t worry.
+Here are six key steps that will help grow your business and establish a more customer-preferred presence in the market.

-Of course, as you well know, business expansion is serious business.
-You will have to do a company self-critique, a serious, comprehensive assessment of your current construction business as a whole even before working out strategies for your expansion.
+You will have to do a company self-critique, a serious, comprehensive assessment of your current construction business as a whole even before working out strategies.
 Have some honest talks with your key managers, executives, and finance officers.
 Be positive with whatever feedback you get.
 It’ll allow you to get a true picture of your business’ health and guide you in making more prudent, smarter decisions moving forward.

 As you go about determining what’s the real internal situation of your company, rate the skills and personalities involved in the critical aspects of your business.
 Make sure only the individuals with the right set of skills and background make up your frontline team.
-Bring in experts and professionals if you have to, to help make the right moves and prevent costly mistakes.
+Bring in experts and professionals to help make the right moves and prevent costly mistakes.